ABOUT ME

 My first book, Wagner's Melodies: Aesthetics and Materialism in German Musical Identity (2013), examines the cultural and scientific history of melodic theory in relation to Wagner's writings and music; it received the Lewis Lockwood Award of the American Musicological Society, the Donald Tovey Memorial Prize of Oxford University, and was listed as one of several notable books published in 2013 on Alex Ross: The Rest is Noise.

-My latest project, funded by an ERC Starting Grant, is entitled 'Sound and Materialism in the 19th Century.'
-This began in September 2015 and examines how a scientific-materialist conception of sound was formed alongside a dominant culture of romantic idealism.
-Three postdoctoral research fellows joined the project in September 2016.
+Between 2015-21, I was Principal Investigator for an ERC Starting Grant entitled 'Sound and Materialism in the 19th Century.'
+This examined how a scientific-materialist conception of sound was formed alongside a dominant culture of romantic idealism.
+Four postdoctoral research fellows joined the project, whose numerous publications are open access.

 EDUCATION